demarey/pharo-rest-tutorial/README.md

 ## Introduction
 In this tutorial, you will learn how to set up a REST backend in a very short time with Pharo.
-This tutotial will use some Open Data to populate ther service.
+This tutotial will use some Open Data to populate the service.
 Our service will expose the list of Automated External Defibrillator (AED) available to the public in France.
 Data is provided by OpenStreetMap organisation at https://www.data.gouv.fr/fr/datasets/defibrillateurs-automatiques-externes-issus-dopenstreetmap/.

 ## REST
 A RESTful web application exposes information about itself in the form of information about its resources.
 It also enables the client to take actions on those resources, such as create new resources (i.e. create a new user) or change existing resources (i.e. edit a post).